devshimi/ALL-IN-ONE-TRADING-ENGINE/README.md

-# Ultimate Trading App (Real-Time Chart + PnL) - Pro Edition
+# ALL-IN-ONE-TRADING-ENGINE

 ## Introduction
-The Ultimate Trading App is designed for professional and advanced traders, offering real-time charting, PnL tracking, market data integration, and algorithmic trading features.
+The All In One Trading Engine is designed for professional and advanced traders, offering real-time charting, PnL tracking, market data integration, and algorithmic trading features.
 The application leverages IBKR for live market data and order management, along with various other APIs for enhanced functionality.

 ## Getting Started